-The Gibson Island Historical Society (GIHS) was established in 1969 by a group of Islanders who were concerned that the memorabilia and artifacts of this unique community would be lost without a proper place to house them.
-Its home is the Salty Marks Museum house (itself a relic) at the far western end of Skippers’ Row, opposite the Yacht Yard.
+The Gibson Island Historical Society was established in 1969 by a group of Islanders who were concerned that the memorabilia and artifacts of this unique community would be lost without a proper place to house them.
+Its home is the Salty Marks House, itself a relic, at the far western end of Skippers Row, opposite the Boat Works Yacht Yard.

-The Society’s primary focus is the present Island community in all its aspects, the Club, Yacht Squadron, and Corporation, established by the Symington family in 1921.
+The Society’s primary focus is to present the Island community in all its aspects, the Gibson Island Club, the Yacht Squadron, and the Gibson Island Corporation as established by the Symington family in 1921.
 Yet its collections go back to pre-historic times and the habitation of the Island before the 20th century.
 In addition to housing collections from all Island events and periods, the Society annually sponsors historical programs for its members and friends, and archaeological research into the Island’s historical mysteries.

 The Society holds a monthly open house.
 Appointments for any other time can be made by contacting a Society Trustee through the Corporation Office 410-255-1414.